 Learning how to grow pansies can guarantee color in the flower bed where none may have existed.
 Pansy plants are members of the Viola family, originating from the small and delicate variety known as Johnny-Jump Up.
 Include a few of the original violas in the landscape with pansies for a fine and frilly texture in your beds.

 Today’s hybrid versions of pansy plants are more adaptable to heat than those of the past with larger blooms displayed with more vigor.
-Most prefer daytime temps of the 60 degrees F. (16 C.) range and nighttime temps around 40 degrees F. (4 C.).
+Most prefer daytime temps in the 60 degrees F. (16 C.) range and nighttime temps around 40 degrees F. (4 C.).

 Breeders have created cultivars with the “face” to go with the drooping head of the pansy plant.
 Newer varieties of pansy plants prefer a full or part sun location and are happy in hanging baskets, combination containers, and flower bed borders.